-Brushing bread dough with a glaze of milk before baking gives a darker coloured crust.
-This is because of the sugar and fat contents that milk contains.
-A milk glaze produces a relatively matt finish compared to other glazes, but it is still slightly shinier than an unglazed loaf surface.
+Brushing bread dough with a glaze of milk before baking produces a darker coloured crust.
+This is because of the sugar and fat contents in the milk.
+A milk glaze produces a fairly matte finish compared to other glazes, but it is still slightly shinier than an unglazed loaf surface.

 To give your bread a matte finish, a nice darkened crust and a hint of sweetness, a sugar water glaze is great.
-It’s as simple as boiling water and sugar together, whisking to dissolve the sugar and brushing it over your bread.
+It’s as simple as combining boiling water with sugar, whisking to dissolve the sugar and brushing it over your bread.
 For the described benefits, the glaze should be added before putting the bread in the oven.

-For a sticky, sweet and shinier glaze you can also brush this over the bread after it is baked.
+For a sticky, sweet and shinier glaze, you can also brush this over the bread after it is baked.
 You can also experiment by adding sweet flavours to the glaze such as vanilla or orange.
-I often make a simple sugar glaze when making brioche bread.
+I often make a simple sugar water glaze for topping brioche bread.

 Honey is one of the most common post-baking bread glazes.
 It produces a shiny texture without affecting the colour of the crust all that much.
 Honey has an adhesive property and with its sweet flavour, it’s a great pair for fruit-based types of bread.